SP23-CSCE482/tennis_tracker_sprint_1/README.md

 Admins looking for support should first look at the application help page.
 Users looking for help seek out assistance from the customer.

+## FAQ ##

+1. How does the tennis tracker application work? - The application uses four cameras placed at each corner of the court to capture footage of the court.
+Using computer  vision, it detects and tracks the ball to determine if it is in or out of bounds.
+2. How accurate is the ball tracking system? - We are currently analyzing data to determine the accuracy, but preliminary results indicate it is more accurate than 50 percent of the time.
+3. How many cameras are used in the ball tracking system? - The cameras can work independently, so at least one camera is required, but up to four cameras can be used for greater accuracy.
+4. Is the tennis tracker application able to distinguish between different types of shots (e.g. serve, forehand, backhand)? - No, the application only tracks if a ball is in or out based on the baseline and sideline.
+5. How long does it take for the tennis tracker application to generate a call? - The application generates a call in approximately 5-10 seconds.
+6. Can the tennis tracker application be used in real-time during a tennis match? - Yes, the application can be used in real-time with proper calibration.
+7. What is the maximum distance that the cameras can track the ball? - We are currently testing the maximum distance, but the application can track balls from a distance of 40-50 feet.
+8. What are the technical requirements for using the tennis tracker application? - The technical requirements can be found in the readme file.
+9. Can the tennis tracker application be integrated with other software systems (e.g. scorekeeping, live streaming)? - As of right now, the application cannot be integrated with other software systems, such features could come in future updates.

 ## Line Detection ##